Main content begins here

 What does a celebrant do?

-A celebrant creates and leads personalised ceremonies for weddings, vow renewals, naming ceremonies, funerals and other meaningful life events.
+A celebrant creates and leads personalised ceremonies for weddings, vow renewals, naming ceremonies, celebrations of life and other meaningful life events.

 How much does a celebrant cost?